Secondary Science (Chemistry) with QTS (11-16) PGCE

 A combination of academic study, group discussion and reflection, and practical, work-based learning in the classroom will give you all the knowledge and skills you need to become a creative and innovative teacher.
 The programme aims to develop a reflective and a critically analytical approach to education.

-You will undertake extensive placements in schools, colleges and other educational settings, putting your training into practice through assisting in, and taking responsibility for, classes and working alongside your mentors and peers to further your professional development.
+You will undertake extensive placements in schools, putting your training into practice through assisting in, and taking responsibility for, classes and working alongside your mentors and peers to further your professional development.
 The focus initially is on observation and supporting teaching and learning.
 Your teaching timetable will increase as your training progresses and you become more confident and competent in the classroom.

 You will also develop your subject knowledge by participating in numerous activities.
 In the past, these have included visits to places of scientific and fieldwork interest, guest speakers and GET SET Challenge days in the North West.